9 Important Technology Trends (2021-2025)

 Payment happens automatically in the background if you use their companion app (or you can pay at in-store kiosks).

 Standard Cognition is installing its autonomous checkout tech in multiple Circle K convenience store locations, as well as at the Worcester Red Sox minor league baseball team’s new stadium.

-And earlier this year, the company acquired an Italian startup called Checkout Technologies as part of its international push.
+And last year, the company acquired an Italian startup called Checkout Technologies as part of its international push.

 Other autonomous checkout competitors include: